Search

 The U.S. has not joined a coordinated effort to intervene in the Japanese currency since March 2011, when it sold yen following the Fukushima earthquake.

-Spillover dollar selling on Monday helped push the British pound and the New Zealand dollar to four-month highs, while the Australian dollar hit its strongest since September 2024.
+Dollar selling on Monday helped push the euro and the British pound to four-month highs, while the Australian dollar hit its strongest since October 2024.

-U.S. President Donald Trump said on Thursday he would soon announce his pick for the next Federal Reserve chair, to replace Chair Jerome Powell.
+U.S. President Donald Trump said on Thursday he would soon announce his pick for the next Federal Reserve chair, to replace Chair Jerome Powell, with BlackRock's Rick Rieder now favourite on betting site Polymarket with a 48% probability.

 Key Takeaways